aptech/docs/docs/cmlmt/basic-maximum-likelihood.rst

 +++++++++++++++

 - Usages of data from the file *cmlmttobit.dat* (included with *cmlmt*).
-- User defined likelihood function, :clas:`lpr` with four inputs:
+- User defined likelihood function, :class:`lpr` with four inputs:
     - The required parameters passed as i) a parameter vector, ii) a PV structure.
     - Additional *X* and *y* data matrices, which are passed to :func:`cmlmt` as optional arguments.
     - The required *ind* input.
 - Comparison of parameter vector versus *PV* structure to pass parameters.

 Case One: Use of parameter vector
 ----------------------------------